slntnk/customer-churn-analysis-bank-/README.md

 ## Dataset
 The dataset is obtained from Kaggle's ** https://www.kaggle.com/datasets/bhuviranga/customer-churn-data/data ** competition.
-It contains detailed information about house features and their respective prices.
+It contains detailed information about customer demographics, account features, and churn behavior.

-Final Step: Segmentation & Visualization
+## Final Step: Segmentation & Visualization
 These segments are visualized using Power BI for strategic decision-making.